Teananazz/AdvancedPart2/README.md

 ![image](https://user-images.githubusercontent.com/71297464/173902356-c36b16e3-5048-40ff-921d-a842377c5158.png)

-if not working with console(The enviorment variable), try to add it manually  in "Edit the enviorment variables" in windows. should work with user variables (system variable not required from what we observed)
+if not working with console(The enviorment variable), try to add it manually  in "Edit the enviorment variables" in windows. should work with user variables (system variable not required from what we observed), and of course after that reset visual.

-4. add firebase admin package in nuget console
+4. click the play button with the word advanced on it , and all dependecies should install.

-5. click the play button with the word advanced on it , and all dependecies should install.
+5. add firebase admin package in nuget console (if not already installed automatically)